siyag23/App-Development/Experiment-10A/README.md

-# Experiment 10: Firebase Calculator App (Flutter)
+# Experiment 10: Calculator App (Flutter) using Firebase Firestore

 ## Experiment Aim
 To develop a **Flutter calculator app** that performs basic arithmetic operations and **stores/retrieves calculation history using Firebase Firestore**, enabling users to access their previous calculations across devices.